 The dairy farm visits showcase careers within the dairy industry as well as modern agricultural technologies used to help improve today’s farming practices.

-During the farm tours, the students were able to see different parts of the operation and gain a better understanding of how a dairy farm functions.
+During the tours, the students were able to see different parts of the operation and gain a better understanding of how a dairy farm functions.

 Freshman Eli Hunter said he enjoyed the experience.
 “I learned the importance of how the cows are raised because it is important for how the milk is produced,” Hunter said.